 Cheri Pray Earl graduated with her master’s degree in creative writing from Brigham Young University (BYU) in 1995 and has taught creative writing and literature courses for the BYU Honors Program and the English Department for more than 28 years.
 She was awarded BYU Honors Professor of the Year in 2005, which she brags about every chance she gets.
 Cheri has also worked as the faculty adviser and managing editor of Insight, the BYU Honors Magazine, as a writing coach for the Church of Jesus Christ of Latter-day Saints’ Saints history project, and as a writer for the Church of Jesus Christ Saints history project.
 She’s written freelance articles and essays for the Marriott Alumni Magazine, BYU Honors Writer’s Handbook, and Segullah among others, and is currently the faculty advisor for Inscape.

-Lead Editor positions (Managing, Publicity, Design, Art, Poetry, Fiction, Non-fiction) usually come after some experience with the journal and are picked by the respective Publisher of the given season.
+Lead Editor positions (Publicity, Design, Archival, Art, Poetry, Fiction, Non-fiction) usually come after some experience with the journal and are picked by the respective Editor-in-Chief of the given season.